 Long a staple in business, it’s fast becoming an everyday expression.
-During the current pandemic, the phrase “supply chain issues” has become shorthand for inconvenient shortages of foodstuffs, hygienic products, even run-of-the-mill items online that can quickly go out-of-stock somewhere between “Add to Cart” and “Proceed to Checkout”.
+During the current pandemic, the phrase “supply chain issues” has become shorthand for inconvenient shortages of foodstuffs, hygienic products, and even run-of-the-mill items online that can quickly go out-of-stock somewhere between “Add to Cart” and “Proceed to Checkout”.
 For the healthcare industry—providers, payers, and life sciences companies—the supply chain management stakes are much higher, however.

 “COVID-19 hit like a once-in-a-century tsunami… Providers, payers & life sciences companies now face unprecedented demands on their supply chains.”